 The discoveries on my Bobo line have lead me to white ancestors who were both enslaver and family, back across the continent to North and South Carolina, and even across the Atlantic Ocean to England and Holland.

-Recently, I wrote about Mama Bessie Bobo, who was originally Bessie Demings, and her mother Ann Demings, my 3rd great grandmother.
-Using DNA, I was able to find the enslavers of Ann Demings (aka Ann Miles, Ann Demming, Ann Wood, Ann Turner), and to corroborate the finding by combining my research with a census, geographical, and archival data.
+Recently, I wrote about Mama Bessie Bobo, who was originally Bessie Demings, and her mother Ann Demming, my 3rd great-grandmother.
+Using DNA, I was able to find the enslavers of Ann Demming (aka Ann Miles, Ann Demmings, Ann Wood, Ann Turner, Rebecca Turner), and to corroborate the finding by combining my research with census, geographical, and archival data.

 THE CLUES ADD UP

 Last Spring, my 92-year old paternal grandmother shared her DNA with me.
 What a blessing.
 We uncovered that she had several white 3rd and 4th-cousins, and of course hundreds of 5th – 8th cousins with roots in Texas.
 This was not a surprise because we knew where the Bobo and Demings family came from, and we knew there was some white ancestry.
-My grandmother’s father Dave was very fair-skinned.
-But which side was it?
-Using the surname and geography match technique, I quickly saw a pattern among white cousin matches but they were too numerous to discern a pattern of common ancestry.
+My grandmother’s father Dave Bobo was very fair-skinned.
+Which side did the white ancestry come from?
+Using the surname and geography match techniques, I quickly saw a pattern among white cousin matches but they were too numerous to discern the common ancestor.

-So I turned to new tools used to analyze DNA data.
+So I turned to “genetic genealogy” and new tools used to analyze DNA data.
 I clustered my grandmother’s DNA matches using the Genetic Affairs “Autocluster” tool.

 Match after match pointed to a MCRA within the line of a white family by the surname of Turner who lived in Leon County at the same time as Ann.
 Finally, once I placed Aaron Turner Sr. into Ancestry Thrulines, which uses other people’s family trees and their DNA tests to hypothesize connections, dozens of Turner descendants on direct and collateral lines matched my grandmother in the same generation as Aaron Turner.
 Thrulines also revealed matches related to his siblings, first cousins, and Aaron’s parents, Charity Ann Clark b.
 1752, and Thomas Reuben Turner II, b.
 1754.
 The matches went further to Charity’s parents, William Clark b.
 1709 and Hannah Peck, b.
 1712.
 There are no less than 31 matches with Aaron Turner Sr. and 45 hypothesized matches with his mother Charity, 48 with Charity’s father William Clark!
 It was a pretty remarkable set of evidence.